sainiprince714/princedemo123/README.md

 # princedemo123
-This is my first get repository
+This is my first git repository.
 Author - Prince Saini